actionhero/actionhero/readme.markdown

 __Files__:

-There are also some static files (index.html and img/piano.jpg) included in `/public/` which you can check with the file action.
+There are also some static files (index.html and associate files for a test) included in `/public/` which you can check with the file action.

 ## Other Goodies